JackyYangPassion/mobile-sdk/README.md

 # 🖍 Theming

-You can theme your InAppChat UI kit by passing in a theme to `BotStacksChatContext`.
+You can theme your BotStacks UI kit by passing in a theme to `BotStacksChatContext`.
 The theme supports fonts, colors and things like bubble border radius and image sizes.
-Provide a `Theme` to InAppChatUI
+Provide a `Theme` to BotStacksUI

 ```kotlin
 val customTheme = remember {